 My recommendation for runners who are adding in recovery runs to improve recovery and increase mileage is to start conservatively.
 Begin with 30 minutes, and increase the duration as you notice a positive physical response from the extra stimulus.

 Adding too much load, too soon, defeats the purpose.
 As your body adjusts to the new training load, you can increase the duration of these runs towards Tinman’s recommendation.

 Other Things to Note About The Recovery Run

-Similarly, hills are strenuous for the body.
+Conversely, hills are strenuous for the body.
 Going uphill requires extra effort, while downhills give the muscles extra pounding.
-Sticking to flat routes will ensure optimal recovery response.
+Stick to a flat course to ensure optimal recovery response.

 How often you should be doing recovery runs depends on the number of times a week you run.
 Remember the first part of the equation in the opening paragraph.
 Stress plus rest equals growth.
 Focusing on rest without stressing your body will not yield results.
 To recover properly, you need to tax your body in a way that necessitates recovery.

 For runners who run less than five times per week, recovery runs are not a necessary part of the training plan.
 This is simply because you get enough rest during a recovery day when you don’t run.

 Instead, you are better off focusing on improving aerobic capacity through easy running on non-workout days.
 Once you start running five times a week or more, however, recovery runs become an essential part of your routine.